intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/Start Here/Standards & Conventions.md

 Note: `field name` refers to fields in API messages and JSON documents.

+## Message Broker naming conventions
+Messaging components should be named according to the following general conventions.
+- topics should be prefixed with `pub-`
+- subscription names should be prefixed with `sub-`
+- subscriptions for services which target storage should be named according to the target dataset. e.g. _sub-analytics.pms_monitoring_

 ## Abbreviations
 Field names may contain the following canonical abbreviations to shorten the number of bytes needed to transmit or store the field.